 by Jeff Noreman (photos by Jeff Noreman)

-a preview from our upcoming College Edition…
+a preview from our printed College Edition…

 Most college baseball programs in the northern part of the country are challenged to begin their season promptly.
 The temperature and precipitation are only part of the problem.
 Natural grass fields, or turf fields with dirt around the bases are many times saturated and render those fields unplayable.

 Some colleges, especially Division I schools, schedule their own trips to warmer climes, playing schools on their home fields.
 Others, including many Division III colleges will attend an invitational where they can compete against a number of opponents during a single trip to a location with more appropriate baseball weather.
 One of the oldest and most successful events is the RussMatt Central Florida Invitational.

 From Monday, February 17th until Tuesday, April 1st this year, the RussMatt Invitational schedule included 964 games.
 Although most participating teams were at the DIII level, RussMatt also had DI, DII, NAIA, and JuCo match ups, as well as an occasional cross-division contest.
 Many teams also conducted practices while visiting Central Florida.

 The RussMatt Invitational primarily uses two facilities – Lake Myrtle Park in Auburndale and Chain of Lakes Park in Winter Haven, Florida.
 During its busiest weeks when the RussMatt schedule includes as many as 70 games each day, with games played at nearly every high school and college field in Polk County.
 It hosts approximately 200 teams each year, which is more than all other Florida spring break tournaments combined.